Is the Rise of Wearable Devices Helping or Hindering Our Training?

 Dr. Stephen Cheung 59:36

-Yeah, absolutely and that’s what I highlighted earlier when I said that a lot of these devices have been originally developed and that review with all of those things, all of them are the 34 page review, Trevor, those are all developed for health care and that’s absolutely true with continuous glucose monitors and now they’re being kind of translated and transposed to a atheltic market and so yeah, I don’t think we’re there yet in terms of knowing exactly how you can on a ride by ride basis alter your your fueling strategy based on those and how well you can just directly take the diabetic population that was originally developed on and then move it into a high energy high performance sport.
+Yeah, absolutely and that’s what I highlighted earlier when I said that a lot of these devices have been originally developed and that review with all of those things, all of them are the 34 page review, Trevor, those are all developed for health care and that’s absolutely true with continuous glucose monitors and now they’re being kind of translated and transposed to an athletic market and so yeah, I don’t think we’re there yet in terms of knowing exactly how you can on a ride by ride basis alter your fueling strategy based on those and how well you can just directly take the diabetic population that was originally developed on and then move it into a high energy high performance sport.
 So yeah, I think again, the potential is there, but I think we’re in very early stages of understanding really how we can use those continuous glucose monitors the best for actual athletic performance.

 Continuous Glucose Monitors for Postprandial Hypoglycemia